wp-plugins/minimal-coming-soon-maintenance-mode/readme.txt

 * Works with any WordPress Theme.
 * Completely customizable look and feel including Background Color, Cover Image, Fonts etc.
 * Each and every element of the maintenance page can be configured.
+* Option to preview the maintenance page for changes made before activating it.
+* Arrange position of the page elements as per preference.
 * W3 Total Cache and WP Super Cache Support.
 * Easily add Custom CSS and HTML.
 * Collect Emails with MailChimp.
 * You can let search engines to view website normally while visitors see the "Coming Soon" page.
 * Visible to only non logged in users so you can build your site while visitors see the "Coming Soon" page.
 Configurable via options panel.
 * Supports Custom Login URL.
+* Track visitors with support for Analytics.
 * Integrated with Google Fonts.
 * Stretch Background Image to Cover the Entire Browser.
 * Uses HTML5 & CSS3.